v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 	After configuring this field, Laura’s **Username** should appear as: **Laura@xxxxxZZZZZZ.onmicrosoft.com**

-	- Password settings: select the **Let me create the password** option
+	- Password settings: deselect the **Automatic create a password** option
 	- Password: **Pa55w.rd**
 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box